ferrisoxide/brocade.io/README.md

 [bundle exec] rails db:seed:datakick
 ```

-NB There are about 6000 entries in seed data, but it doesn't include any images.
+NB There are about 6000 entries in the seed data, but it doesn't include any images.

 ## TODO